Funding your studies

 - part-time work

-The US Department of Education has produced some helpful video guides about the types of loans that are available, who can get them, responsible borrowing and repayments, along with their own Facebook page.
+The US Department of Education has produced some helpful video guides about the types of loans that are available including eligibility, guidance on responsible borrowing and repayments, along with their own Facebook page.

 Title IV Direct Loans

 There are three types of loans available: